[SPOILER] The Entire Story of Last Epoch (So Far)

 Elder Pannion is an expert on the shard and can help you weaponize yours.
 Since one shard can’t leave the center of the settlement, you use the one you have to try and help those stuck outside the other shard’s failing range before they fall to corruption while you chase after Elder Pannion.
 Along the way you help Elder Erza recover his ledger and help some folks evacuate, but fail to save Elder Pannion, his students and countless others as they end up getting corrupted.
 In fact, Pannion actually gets corrupted just enough to steal the shard from the center of the town deluding himself that he could use it to fix everything.
 When you retrieve this stolen shard out of his corrupted corpse it reacts with the shard you have and you involuntarily time travel.

 You are now at the End of Time where the world has ended and various characters from various timelines found themselves in for one reason or another.
 There are islands of destroyed worlds that are currently (re)living the events that happened in their respective timelines.
-Here you meet a different version of the Elder Gaspar that has met many versions of you.
+Here you are greeted by a mysterious knight then meet a different version of the Elder Gaspar that has met many versions of you.
 Many of which had abilities far superior to yours but their essence did not survive the ripping of time and space.
 This Gaspar is able to channel and tune you in with such a version of yourself so you can gain the knowledge that they once had, a process he’s learned by absorbing other Gaspers over the countless years of his existence.
 But you cannot attune to more than one such version, as that could make you share their fate, tearing yourself out of existence.
 You make your permanent choice and are imbued with the version of yourself you wished to attune with.
 Not only are you more powerful now but you are also in possession of two shards, meaning you are freely able to time travel (logically I think this is the point where the game should allow you to time travel freely but it’s a nice qol to do so before).

 Chapter 3 - Seeking the Last Shard